Hyp-ed/workshops-2022/README.md

 You will learn how to solve small problems in a C++ project not too dissimilar to the main repository.

 ## Workshop 3: Advanced C++

+The thrid workshop is located [here](https://github.com/Hyp-ed/workshops-2022/tree/master/03-advanced-cpp).
+You will learn more about the standard library and testing in C++.